xwmx/bindle/Readme.md

 You can view the usage and help information by running `dots` with no arguments or with the `--help` or `-h` options.

+The basic idea is that you can add dotfiles and user scripts to the `~/.dots` respository so they can be versioned, and symbolic links are created in their original locations pointing to the versioned files.
+The `dots` command automates much of this by automatically moving, linking, and listing the files, as well as provide shortcuts for some git operations.
+Additionally, `dots` can help version and run local configuration scripts that you might want to create, like a script for installing local programs with your package manager or a script for setting preferences.

 ### init

 If you don't currently have a local repository tracking your dotfiles,